Docs

 }

 Your render function is called 30 times per second (or whatever your fps is).
-Each call, you calculate what values should be at that exact moment.
+Each call, you describe what's happening at that exact moment.

 Easing Functions